silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Making_A_SilverStripe_Core_Release.md

    * Add fixes on the [http://github.com/silverstripe-security](http://github.com/silverstripe-security) repo.
 Don't forget to update branches from the upstream repo.
    * Ensure that all security commit messages are prefixed with the CVE.
 E.g. "[CVE-2019-001] Fixed invalid XSS"
    * Get them peer reviewed by posting on security@silverstripe.org with a link to the Github issue

-### Before release (or release candidate)

-   * For issues rated "high" or "critical" (CVSS of >=7.0), post a pre-announcement to the [security pre-announcement list](https://groups.google.com/a/silverstripe.com/forum/#!forum/security-preannounce).
-     It should include a basic "preannouncement description" which doesn't give away too much, the CVSS score as well as the CVE identifier.
-   * Create a draft page under [Open Source > Download > Security Releases](https://www.silverstripe.org/admin/pages/edit/show/794).
-     Populate it with the information from the [Github project board](https://github.com/silverstripe-security/security-issues/projects/1).
-   * Link to silverstripe.org security release page in the changelog.
-   * Move the issue to "Awaiting Release" in the [project board](https://github.com/silverstripe-security/security-issues/projects/1)

-### Perform release

-   * Public disclosure of security vulnerabilities need to happen in stable releases (not pre-releases)
-   * Merge back from [http://github.com/silverstripe-security](http://github.com/silverstripe-security) repos shortly at the release (minimise early disclosure through source code)
-   * Merge up to newer minor release branches (see [Supported Versions](#supported-versions))
-   * Setup a temporary [satis](https://github.com/composer/satis) repository which points to all relevant repositories containing security fixes.
-See below for setting up a temporary satis repository.
-   * Once release testing is completed and the release is ready for stabilisation, then these fixes can then be pushed to the upstream module fork, and the release completed as per normal.
-   * Follow the steps for [making a core release](making_a_silverstripe_core_release)

-### After release

-   * Publish silverstripe.org security release page
-   * Respond to issue reporter with reference to the release on the same discussion thread (cc security@silverstripe.org)
-   * File a [CVE Publication Request](https://cveform.mitre.org/), and add a link to the security release through the "Link to the advisory" field.
-Note on the security issue thread that you've requested publication (to avoid double ups)
-   * Move the issue to "Done" in the [project board](https://github.com/silverstripe-security/security-issues/projects/1)

 ### Setting up satis for hosting private security releases